justmarkham/DAT5/slides/02_Introduction_to_the_Command_Line.md

 * I would not recommend doing a lot of work in VIM, though it is useful to be aware of.

 ## Homework
-* Using the command line, look at the file `SMSSpamCollection.txt` in the `data` directory.
+* Using the command line, look at the file `SMSSpamCollection.txt` (Source: https://archive.ics.uci.edu/ml/machine-learning-databases/00228/smsspamcollection.zip) in the `data` directory.
 It contains text messages that are labeled as spam or ham (the opposite of spam).
 Answer the following questions:
     * How many text messages are there?
     * What is the average number of words per text?
 What is the average number of characters per text?
     * How many messages are spam?
 How many are ham?
     * Is there a difference between the number of words per text and characters per text in messages that are spam vs. those that are ham?
 What are these numbers?
-    * **Hint**: Many commands only return
+    * **Bonus**: If you feel that this is too easy, research the `awk` command to learn how to calculate and print out these averages in the console.
 * Separate the spam and ham messages into files "spam_messages.txt" and "ham_messages.txt".